 Even if your credit card doesn’t offer this kind of perk, use it to book your car rentals.
 Some cards offer extra cash back or points on travel purchases, plus coverage that will pay the cost of a rental vehicle’s repair or theft.

-Lisa has spent more than15 years with Kiplinger’s Personal Finance and heads up the magazine’s annual rankings of the best banks, best rewards credit cards, and financial-services firms with the best customer service.
-She reports on a variety of other topics, too, from retirement to health care to money concerns for millennials.
+Lisa has been the editor of Kiplinger Personal Finance since June 2023.
+Previously, she spent more than a decade reporting and writing for the magazine on a variety of topics, including credit, banking and retirement.
 She has shared her expertise as a guest on the Today Show, CNN, Fox, NPR, Cheddar and many other media outlets around the nation.
 Lisa graduated from Ball State University and received the school’s “Graduate of the Last Decade” award in 2014.
 A military spouse, she has moved around the U.S. and currently lives in the Philadelphia area with her husband and two sons.

-The Best Places to Visit Where the Dollar is Strong
+Best Places to Visit Where the Dollar Is Strong

 From the Americas and Europe to Africa and Asia, we list the 10 best places to travel to where the U.S. dollar is the strongest.

-By Quincy Williamson • Published
+By Quincy Williamson Published

-By Rivan V. Stinson • Published
+By Rivan V. Stinson Published

-By Bob Niedt • Last updated
+By Bob Niedt Last updated